 Christmas Stories and Articles are featured on Dr. Ralph Wilson's Joyful Heart Ministries website.

 Do you remember how exciting Christmas mornings were when you were young?
 Getting that special present you dreamed about is something you never forget.
-My wife was just a little girl when the above photo was taken, and she wasn't letting go of her first bike.
+My wife, Vicki, was just a little girl when the above photo was taken, and she wasn't letting go of her first bike.

 Did you ever hunt for your presents before Christmas?
-I often hunted, but rarely found any.
+I often hunted without success.
 But, I did find one of my presents by chance one year.

-My Uncle Max was spending the holidays with us and he hid my present behind the chesterfield, planning to wrap it later that night, on Christmas Eve.
-I was playing with my Dinky Toy cars in the evening while the grownups talked, and one rolled under the chesterfield.
+My Uncle Max was spending the holidays with us and he hid my present behind the chesterfield, planning to wrap it early on Christmas morning.
+I was playing with my Dinky Toy cars on Christmas Eve while the grownups talked, and one rolled behind the chesterfield.
 While retrieving it, I stumbled across my present.
-It was a band-new baseball bat, and I tripped over it.
+It was a band-new baseball bat, and I tripped over it, landing on my behind.
 I can still hear Uncle Max laughing.